dvalenciar/ReinforceUI-Studio/README.md

 ### Clone and Run Locally
 Running locally means setting up ReinforceUI Studio directly on your machine.
 This method is ideal for users who prefer full control over the application and its dependencies.
-With just a few commands, you can have everything configured and ready to go, no extra tools required.
+With just a few commands, you can have everything configured and ready to go, no extra tools are required.

 1. Clone the repository:
 ```bash